FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 selected from active contributors who have been engaged with the community for a significant time, review PRs and issues, participate in project meetings, and adhere to the Code of Conduct.

+### Authority and Accountability

+Maintainers hold the **sole authority** to make decisions on behalf of the Project.
+Maintainers operate on a consensus basis whenever possible, and a rough consensus basis when full consensus cannot be achieved.
+All decisions from a Maintainer should be interpreted as a decision on behalf of the whole body of Maintainers.
+However, mistakes can happen, and decisions may need to be revisited.
+If a member of the FreeCAD community feels that a mistake has been made (for example, a PR merged when it shouldn't have been, or closed when it should have been merged), they should reach out to a member of the Maintainers team to request reconsideration.
+Maintainers have the responsibility to take these requests into consideration a part of their larger responsibility to the health of the project as a whole.

 ## Working Groups

 A **Working Group** is a team of community members (not necessarily developers) who work together